 The special properties of the FTH give different types of subhypergroups.
 There exist subhypergroups of a FTH that do not contain the symmetric of each one of their elements, while there exist others that do.
 This leads to the definition of the symmetric subhypergroups.
-A subhypergroup K of a FTH is symmetric, if $x \in K$ implies $x^{-1} \in K$.
+A subhypergroup K of a FTH is symmetric, if $x \in K$ implies $x^{-1} \in K$ .
 It is known that the intersection of two subhypergroups is not always a subhypergroup.
 In the case of the symmetric subhypergroups though, the intersection of two such subhypergroups is always a symmetric subhypergroup [57,62].
-Therefore, the set of the symmetric subhypergroups of a FTH consist a complete lattice.
-It is proved that the lattice of the closed subhypergroups of a FTH is a sublattice of the lattice of the symmetric subhypergroups of the FTH [57,62].
-An analytic and detailed study of these subhypergroups is provided in the papers [1,60,62].
+Therefore, the set of the symmetric subhypergroups of a FTH is a sublattice of the lattice.
+It is proved that the lattice of the closed subhypergroups of a FTH is a sublattice of the lattice of the symmetric subhypergroups is provided in the papers [1,60,62].
 Here, we will present the study of the monogene symmetric subhypergroups, i.e., symmetric subhypergroups generated by a single element.
 So, let H be a FJH, let x be an arbitrary element of H and let M(x) be the monogene symmetric subhypergroup which is generated by this element.
 Then: